 - 67% of the Phoenix Metropolitan area’s advanced business services workforce

 Excellence in education is essential for Gilbert’s strategic growth and of integral importance to the community’s workforce development.
-As a result, it is necessary to align educational curriculum with Gilbert’s industry needs to provide for tomorrow’s workforce.
+As a result, the Gilbert OED works to align educational curriculum with Gilbert’s industry needs to provide for tomorrow’s workforce.

 Source: ESRI, 2017